patrikx3/onenote/README.md

 https://github.com/patrikx3/onenote/releases

 #### Rasberry and ARM is experimental
-I have no ARM computer to test it out, I could build `AppImage` on ARM, but I have no idea if has an error, it crash or it works.
+I have no ARM computer to test it out, I could build `AppImage` on ARM, but I have no idea if has an error, it crashes or it works.

 # Downloadable installer